 At 6:00 p.m. services we daven mincha (the afternoon service) in the spring, summer, and fall.
 In the winter we daven ma’ariv (the evening service.)
 Please call the synagogue office to confirm which service is being held on a particular day.

 Dress attire for daily minyan is Austin casual, unless it is a festival.
 Services are participatory, especially on days with a Torah service.
 Morning minyan is typically 30-45 minutes; evening minyan is typically about 20 minutes.

-Services are held in the chapel at 7:00 p.m. each Friday during daylight savings time, and at 6:00 p.m. each week during standard time.
-Often following services, a small oneg is held.
-Learn more by clicking here.
+- Services are held in the chapel at 7:00 p.m. each week during daylight savings time, and at 6:00 p.m. each week during standard time.

 - 8:30 a.m. – P’seukei d’Zimrah – psalms and meditation in the chapel